nleseul/obs-shaderfilter/README.md

   renders the input directly to the output after scaling UVs to reflect any extra border pixels.
 This is useful as a starting point for developing new effects, especially those that might need a custom vertex shader.
 (Note that modifying this file will not affect the internal effect template used by the plugin.)
+* *gradient.shader*&mdash; This shader has a little brother *simple_gradient.shader*, but lets you choose three colors and animate gradients.
 * *glitch_analog.shader*&mdash;A shader that creates glitch effects similar to analog signal issues.
 Includes support for alpha channel.
 * *luminance.shader*&mdash;A shader that adds an alpha layer based on brightness instead of color.
 Extremely useful for making live video special effects, like replacing backgrounds or foregrounds.